skypager/skypager/src/features/google/README.md

 const GoogleIntegration = require('@skypager/google')

 runtime.use(GoogleIntegration, {
+  // if you want to use oauth to talk to google on behalf of real users
+  credentials: '/path/to/client-credentials.json',
   // or process.env.GOOGLE_APPLICATION_CREDENTIALS
   serviceAccount: '/path/to/service.json'
   // or process.env.GCLOUD_PROJECT or read from the service account project_id